Volunteering at KentCOG

 Volunteering Information

-Students: All students are welcome to volunteer at any of our sessions on the schedule.
-Sessions normally run from 10:00am – 2:00pm and students are able to attend the full 4 hours or drop in and out when they need to.
-There are sometimes opportunities to volunteer outside of this session, these will be communicated to students when relevant.
+All students, whether you are from the University of Kent or another institution, are welcome to volunteer at any of our sessions on the schedule.
+Our general garden sessions run from 10:00am – 2:00pm every Wednesday and Friday, and students are able to attend the full 4 hours or drop in and out when they need to.
+You can check the calendar on our main page for information about our other events and sessions that take place throughout the year.

 What can I expect when attending?

-Upon arrival you will meet Debi or Emily who will give you a welcome tour and a safety briefing, including how to keep everyone covid secure.
+Upon arrival you will meet Debi or Emily, alongside our KentCOG Ambassadors, who will give you a welcome tour and a safety briefing.
 Once you have received this briefing you will not need to take part in it each time you volunteer.

 We will then direct you to the activity of the day, supporting you as much as you need, or letting you get on with it if you feel confident to do so.